ipfs/specs/bitswap/README.md

 # Abstract

-Bitswap is the data trading module for ipfs, it manages requesting and sending blocks to and from other peers in the network.
-Bitswap has two main jobs, the first is to acquire blocks requested by the client from the network.
-The second is to judiciously send blocks in its posession to other peers who want them.
+Bitswap is the data trading module for IPFS.
+Its purpose is to request blocks from and send blocks to other peers in the network.
+Bitswap has two primary jobs:

+1. Attempt to acquire blocks from the network that have been requested by the client.
+2. Judiciously (though strategically) send blocks in its possession to other peers who want them.

 # Status of this spec